- AI-powered, image recognition technology brings komoot maps to life with user-sourced photos of trails

 About Komoot

-Komoot’s mobile apps and digital platform provide advanced route planning and navigation tools.
-At the same time, a content-rich feed of unique stories inspires its community of over 30 million users to explore and share their outdoor experiences and recommendations.
+Komoot’s mobile apps and platform provide advanced route planning and navigation tools.
+At the same time, a content-rich feed of unique stories and adventures inspires its community of over 40 million users to explore and share their outdoor experiences and recommendations.

 For more information, visit komoot.com